jay23606/file-browser/README.md

 ![screenshot](screenshot.png)

 #### Features:

 - Browse files and folders on the server
 - Search for files using wildcards
 - Upload files to the server
 - Delete/Copy/Move files/folders from the server
 - Create new folders on the server
+- Download files/folders as a ZIP
 - Moved browser into dialog element
 - Rename files/folders using double-click
+- Navigate up one folder / go to parent directory

 #### Endpoints:
 1. `/browse`: Endpoint for browsing files/folders on the server.